antrovibin/Tableau-Aircraft-Data/README.md

-# ✈️Aircraft Data Dashboard - Tableau Project
+# Aircraft Data Dashboard - Tableau Project
 This project showcases an interactive Tableau dashboard that visualizes aircraft-related data.
 The dashboard integrates two datasets (ba_reviews.csv and countries.csv) and provides insights into key metrics and trends.
 This project is designed to help users explore and understand aircraft data, including reviews and country-specific information, through a visually engaging dashboard.

-## 📊 Dashboard Overview
+## Dashboard Overview
 The dashboard is built using Tableau and includes the following features:

 * **Aircraft Reviews:** Insights from ba_reviews.csv, which contains review data for airlines, showcasing metrics such as review scores, sentiment, and airline performance.